Community opportunities and possibilities are everywhere

 - Who are the people who made the community great, the movers and shakers?

-- What community marketing has been undertaken in the past?
+- What marketing has there been in the past?

-- What happened to them, have they been ‘flogged to death’?
+- What happened to the ‘movers and shakers’, have they been ‘flogged to death’?

 - Is there a local government Business Plan?